vasjaciktr/revenue-leak-analytics-dashboards/README.md

 # Leakonic
-A data analytics starter pack that allows data-rich but insight-poor companies quickly and easily get revenue leak issues combining data from GA4 and Google Search Console (optionally) in one place.
+A data analytics starter pack that allows data-rich but insight-poor companies quickly and easily get revenue leak issues and SEO insights combining data from GA4 and Google Search Console (optionally) in one place.

 ***Structure:***
 ## Starter
+Revenue leaks
 - Core
   * Landing page performance
   * Performance by device